 - 17.1 Access to the Trust's financial operating system is restricted to authorised staff.
-Access permissions are strictly controlled by the DCEO.
+Access permissions are strictly controlled by the Head of Finance.
 Individuals must set strong passwords and not share their individual log-ins and passwords. - 17.2 All leavers with previous access to the Trust's financial operating system will have their access permissions formally removed.